raphCode/master-thesis-muzero/theory.typ

 The former ends the !g immediatly with a reward of~-1 for the !pl which chose _stop_, and zero for the other one.
-If the !g continues, the other !pl is given a choice to go left or right, after which the !g ends with the payoffs in the !tns.
+If the !g continues, the other !pl is given a choice to go left or right, after which the !g ends with the payoffs specified in the !tns.

 The !exf also allows an visual explanation of subgames.
 The !exf of a subgame is a subset of the original !g's !g tree.